davilaellie/Domination_Game/README.md

 End of the Game
 The first player who captures six pieces of the other player wins the game.

-This YouTube link explains how to play the game
+This YouTube link explains how to play the game: https://www.youtube.com/watch?v=PEUIMbFIU7A&ab_channel=Bower%27sGameCorner

 Tip: Probably the easiest way of representing the board is to use a list of lists.
 You're not required to print the board.